Rae699/Blog/_posts/2025-03-03-my-first-post.md

 Python?
 Barely holding on without assistance.

 And yet… over the last 2 months, I've pushed over **27,800 lines of code** across my trading systems.
-But let’s be honest—anyone can stack lines of code with an AI copilot.
+But let's be honest—anyone can stack lines of code with an AI copilot.
 The real challenge now is transforming that raw output into true **critical thinking**, **architecture**, and **system design**.

-Because I don’t just want to build things that work.
+Because I don't just want to build things that work.
 I want to understand why they work, how they scale, and what breaks them.
-I’m done being "technical enough" to scrape by.
+I'm done being "technical enough" to scrape by.

 And the only way is through.